 Alcoholism is a serious problem, affecting millions of people around the world.
 From a medical standpoint, it is categorized as a disease, with a variety of physical, psychological and social symptoms.
 But is it possible for an alcoholic to control their drinking?
 This article will explore this question and provide insight on how an alcoholic can potentially manage their drinking.

-Can an Alcoholic Control Their Drinking?
+- Can an Alcoholic Take Control of Their Drinking?

 Can an Alcoholic Take Control of Their Drinking?